Skip to content

 Equally, if you’re an experienced skier, the regular snowfalls mean the conditions are perfect for some off-piste skiing.

-Plus, you’ll have plenty of room to try some new tricks and ski in peace without having to worry about too many others.
+Plus, you’ll have plenty of room to try new tricks and ski in peace without worrying about too many others.

 Skiing in France in February